 Playwriting

 Emma enjoys creating stories centering Asian Americans that fuel audience disagreement or dissatisfaction and therefore conversation.
 Telling stories where Asian people can be the bad guys in ugly, human ways, letting AAPI artists dive into the internal life of Asian people across multiple genres, and having audiences witness our wide ranging identities and experiences is the core of what drives her as a writer.
+Additionally, she really enjoys co-writing with others and collaboration in development of new stories.

 Who You Kiss For Fun